OussamaSlimani/DevSecOps-internship/sprints/backlog.md

    - Story Points: 1
    - Est. 1 day

-5. Update the roadmap with a timeline for completing each task.
+5. Make a roadmap with a timeline for completing each task.
    - Story Points: 1
    - Est. 1 day